taylorhughes/unread-electron/README.md

 This app is a proof of concept and comes with no warranty or guarantees.
 Enjoy!

-Download for M1 Mac in [Releases](https://github.com/taylorhughes/unread-electron/releases)
+Download for Apple Silicon Mac in [Releases](https://github.com/taylorhughes/unread-electron/releases)

 ## How It Works